V. M. Varga: Storyline

 Two-and-a-half months later, Nikki and Mr. Wrench are still at large, and Varga has expanded Emmit's business after becoming his partner.
 Varga gives Emmit tranquilizers to calm him, which he feigns taking.
 In an attempt to get out from under Varga's thumb, Emmit turns himself in to the police and confesses to all his crimes.
-To nullify Emmit's confession, Varga directs Meemo to kill two random men with the last name of Stussy: Marvin Stussy, a dentist in St. Cloud, is killed in the same manner as Ray, while a man named George Stussy is killed in a similar fashion to the death of Gloria's stepfather Ennis (committed by a parolee Ray had hired to steal a stamp from Emmit, and who killed Ennis in a case of mistaken identity), with the intention of these two deaths plus Ray and Ennis looking like the work of an unusual serial killer.
+To nullify Emmit's confession, Varga directs Meemo to kill two random men with the same surname, Marvin Stussy, a dentist in St. Cloud, is killed in the same manner as Ray, while a man named George Stussy is killed in a similar fashion to the death of Gloria's stepfather Ennis (committed by a parolee Ray had hired to steal a stamp from Emmit, and who killed Ennis in a case of mistaken identity), with the intention of these two deaths plus Ray and Ennis looking like the work of an unusual serial killer.
 Varga also directs an ex-con named Donald Woo to be arrested for the murders and deliberately take the fall, admitting to having committed all four.
 Varga meets with Nikki, and in order to get out of the blackmailing he repeatedly attempts to both poison and to hire her, but she refuses.
-Nikki gives Varga 24 hours to pay her $2 million ransom or she'll send his and Emmit's financials to the IRS.
+Nikki gives Varga 24 hours to pay her $2 million ransom or she will send his and Emmit's financials to the IRS.

 After returning from the police station, Emmit is forced to sign many contracts, after which he grabs Meemo's gun and attempts to force Varga to withdraw from his house and business.
 Varga incapacitates him, and Meemo attacks him from behind.
-After leaving Emmit's house, Varga, Meemo, and the crew go to meet Nikki and Mr. Wrench to pay ransom for the hard drives, but are ambushed by Wrench.
-Meemo and his accomplices are killed, but Varga escapes, appearing to vanish in an elevator, leaving his clothes behind.
+After leaving Emmit's house, Varga, Meemo, and the crew go to meet Nikki and Mr. Wrench to pay the ransom for the hard drives, but are ambushed by Mr. Wrench.
+Meemo attempts to flee with Varga but Varga leaves his henchman behind.
+Meemo attempts to fight Wrench, but is overpowered and shot to death.

 Emmit, regaining consciousness, goes to Stussy Lots' offices to find that Ruby Goldfarb (Mary McDonnell), one of Varga's other business partners, has finalized her acquisition of the company for $100,000 and has begun moving her employees into the building.
 Goldfarb assures Emmit that he holds millions in offshore accounts, but that he is liable for Stussy Lots' large debts and advises him to declare bankruptcy.